 You will need to commit to investing at least $200,000 in your business if it is located in Regina or Saskatoon but if it is outside of these metropolitan areas, you only need to make a $100,000 investment, which is even less than what is required in the Northwest Territories.

-Another reason why Saskatchewan makes our list is because there is no language requirement for their entrepreneur visa options.
+Another reason why Saskatchewan makes our list is that there is no language requirement for their entrepreneur visa options.
 Not having to take language tests make these options significantly easier and hassle-free.
 However, there is a more harsh requirement you will have to meet to do business here and that is your business must create at least two jobs for permanent residents or citizens of Canada.

 3 - British Columbia

 British Columbia (BC) is fast becoming a new tech hub in North America.
 Much like Toronto in Ontario, the capital of BC, Vancouver has a strong talent pool for developers, programmers, and software and creative engineers.
-What puts Vancouver at an advantage is that it is on the same time zone as other major cities like Los Angeles, Seattle, Portland and San Francisco, which allows for you to have strong business connections with the U.S.
+What puts Vancouver at an advantage is that it is in the same time zone as other major cities like Los Angeles, Seattle, Portland and San Francisco, which allows for you to have strong business connections with the U.S.

 Vancouver, being situated on the edge of the Pacific Ocean, is a stunning city for your new business.
 Here you will have access to loyal, talented workers who do not demand as high a salary as other big cities like Toronto.
 The Government of British Columbia also offers you more grants to help you develop your business.